Extreme Value Theory

 - Real data often show mixed, complex behaviors.

-- Also not that even in the simulated dataset, the data points at the end have some randomness to them and don’t fall directly on the line.
+- Also note that even in the simulated dataset, the data points at the end have some randomness to them and don’t fall directly on the line.

-- the randomness is called small sample bias; usually not much data in the tails
+- The randomness is called small sample bias, i.e. there’s usually not much data in the tails.

 - The real data shows linearity at the very end, so even though it’s not linear from the beginning, it is still potentially fat tailed

-- log-normal can look like a pareto if its sigma parameter is large (small data).
+- A Log-Normal variable can look like a Pareto if its sigma parameter is large (small data).
 It will look linear and curve down at the very end.

-- Example above shows lognormal with sd = 1, so sd doesn’t have to be very large to be tricky to discern from a Pareto.
+- Example above shows Log-Normal with sd = 1, so the sd doesn’t have to be very large to be tricky to discern from a Pareto.

 - If the data has a smallish range (x-axis), then that is a signal to wary about deeming the distribution to having fat tails